seeddisperser/standard-toolkit/packages/map-toolkit/src/deckgl/base-map/map-mode-provider/README.md

 The provider uses the following logic to determine if a mode change requires authorization:

 **Auto-accept if:**

-1. The desired mode is `default` (always accessible to everyone)
+1. The desired mode is `default` AND the requester is the current mode's owner (mode owners can always return to default)
-2. The requesting owner is the current mode's owner (you can always leave your own mode)
+2. The requesting owner is the current mode's owner (you can always switch between your own modes)
-3. The desired mode has no owner (unowned modes are freely accessible)
+3. Neither the current mode nor desired mode have an owner (unowned modes are freely accessible)
-4. There's no current mode owner AND the requester owns the desired mode (return to your own mode from default)
+4. Currently in default mode AND the requester owns the desired mode (enter your own mode from default)

 **Require authorization if:**

+- The desired mode is `default` AND the requester is NOT the current mode's owner (non-owners must get permission to switch to default)
-- The current mode is owned by someone else
+- The current mode is owned by someone else AND the desired mode is not `default`
-- The desired mode is owned by a different owner than the requester
+- Any mode change that doesn't meet the auto-accept criteria above

 ## Best Practices